2dof/esp_control/process_models/readme.md

 DC motor $$\phi\ , dot(\phi\), i $$ are storend in _x0, _x1, _x2.
 Calling  ```.update(V, Td, Ts) will return angular speed (_x2). by defauld Td = 0.0 Nm, Ts =0.01 sec.
 Rotor angle position is calculated in rane 0 -  2 PI radians.

 :exclamation:
-static friction model not implemented
+- static friction model not implemented.
+- note that by substituting catalog values of pmdc motor parameters, model compute higher speed value than real one (but time constants should be similar).

 example: